 Address: St Margaret Street, Westminster, London SW1P 3JX

-St. Margaret’s Church, located next door to Westminster Abbey, was founded in the 12th century and the current church was primarily built between 1486 and 1523.
+St. Margaret’s Church, located next door to Westminster Abbey, was founded in the 11th or 12th century and the current church was primarily built between 1486 and 1523.
 This Anglican church is the site of several happy and significant events in Winston Churchill’s life, including his wedding and VE Day.
 On September 12, 1908, Winston Churchill and Clementine Hozier were married at St. Margaret’s Church.
 Churchill would write to his mother from Blenheim Palace the following day: “What a relief to have got that ceremony over! & so happily”.
 Other members of Churchill’s family would also get married at the church, including Churchill’s eldest daughter Diana (to John Milner Bailey in 1932) and Churchill’s youngest daughter Mary (to Christopher Soames in February 1947).
 The church has a strong history of ministering to Members of both Houses of Parliament and is often called the “parish church of the House of Commons”.
 Churchill would celebrate important Parliamentary events with services at the church, including thanksgiving services following the German surrender in 1918 and the end of fighting in Europe in WWII on VE Day in 1945.

 Address: 20 Deans Yd, Westminster, London SW1P 3PA